About The Essay Contest

-Announcement of the Winner of the 2019 Essay Contest
+Announcement of the Winner of the 2021 COLT Essay Contest

-This year CT COLT conducted the seventh (8th) annual WORLD LANGUAGE STUDENT ESSAY CONTEST.
-For 2019, students explored the following theme: The Journey to Proficiency.
-In a formal essay-response, students researched and wrote about the following subtopics related to proficiency in the learning of foreign languages:
+This year CT COLT conducted the seventh (9th) annual WORLD LANGUAGE STUDENT ESSAY CONTEST.
+For 2021, students explored the following theme: Celebrating languages and learners with inclusivity and diversity.
+In a formal essay-response, students researched and wrote about one or more of the following subtopics related to inclusivity and diversity:

-Students were required to craft well-organized arguments, constructed from objective, fact-based information, in addition to drawing upon personal experience from their own learning of foreign languages.
-The essays were submitted by world language students from only one (1) school in Connecticut - Stonington High School and read by the CT COLT Essay Contest Committee.
-The essays were then scored according to the 2019 contest writing rubric which included the following criteria: (1) citations and accuracy of facts cited; (2) persuasiveness of arguments; (3) conventions of writing and (4) organization of essay.
-CT COLT and all board members would like to take this opportunity to congratulate and thank all student writers and their teacher for participating in this year’s contest.
-All students who submitted essays for this year’s contest will receive a 2019 Certificate of Participation from CT COLT.
+Students were required to construct well-organized arguments, based on objective, fact-based information, in addition to drawing upon educational and personal life experiences.
+This year, the COLT Essay Contest Committee received a total of twenty-two (22) essays from students and their teachers across the state of Connecticut.
+The essays were read and scored according to the 2021 contest writing rubric which included the following criteria: (1) citations and accuracy of facts cited; (2) persuasiveness of arguments; (3) conventions of writing and (4) organization of essay.
+CT COLT and all Board Members would like to take this opportunity to congratulate and thank all student writers and their teachers for participating in this year’s contest.
+All students who submitted essays for this year’s contest will receive a 2021 Certificate of Participation from CT COLT.

-We are pleased to present Heidi with a $50 award.
-In addition, we are happy to provide her teacher, Mrs. Lea Graner-Kennedy, with a $50 Carlex or Teacher’s Discovery voucher.
-CT COLT would like to thank all students and their teacher in this year’s contest and look forward to next year’s CT COLT Essay Contest in 2020.
-Please click HERE to download a copy of Heidi’s winning essay.
+CT COLT is pleased to present Tristan with a $50 award.
+In addition, we are happy to provide Tristan’s teacher, Mr. Luis Rivera, with a $50 Carlex or Teacher’s Discovery voucher.
+CT COLT would like to thank all students and teachers who participated in this year’s contest and look forward to next year’s CT COLT Essay Contest in 2022.
+Please click HERE to download a copy of Tristan’s winning essay.

-John R. Rook, Chair for the 2019 CT COLT Essay Contest
+John R. Rook and Judith Ojeda, Co-Chairs for the 2021 CT COLT Essay Contest